E-textiles: History

 In the mid-1990s a team of MIT researchers led by Steve Mann, Thad Starner, and Sandy Pentland began to develop what they termed wearable computers.
 These devices consisted of traditional computer hardware attached to and carried on the body.
 In response to technical, social, and design challenges faced by these researchers, another group at MIT, which included Maggie Orth and Rehmi Post, began to explore how such devices might be more gracefully integrated into clothing and other soft substrates.
+In 1999, Rehmi Post came up with "E-broidery," a method for embedding electronic circuits into textiles by using conductive threads and digital embroidery.
+This led to the development of Plastic Threaded Chip Carriers, which then led to the integration of standard microchips into fabrics.
+A first application was the creation of a wearable MIDI jacket which featured embroidered touch sensors and audio components.
+Post's work created a foundation for more advanced e-textiles and advocated for the importance of washability and durability in e-textiles.
 Among other developments, this team explored integrating digital electronics with conductive fabrics and developed a method for embroidering electronic circuits.
 One of the first commercially available wearable Arduino based microcontrollers, called the Lilypad Arduino, was also created at the MIT Media Lab by Leah Buechley.

-Fashion houses like CuteCircuit are utilizing e-textiles for their haute couture collections and special projects.
-CuteCircuit's Hug Shirt allows the user to send electronic hugs through sensors within the garment.